Jayapradan/Mean-and-Variance/README.md

 # Ex No : 1 - Mean and variance of a discrete  distribution
 # Date : 21/09/2024
-# Name : SUJITH A
+# Name : JAYAPRADAN M
 # Register No : 24900130

 # Aim :